Open and inspect real Payload CMS demos, not just screenshots.

 Cloudflare

 For teams that want edge-friendly delivery, strong global performance, and modern platform primitives.
-Typically the option people look at when they care about fast global response times, edge delivery, and controlled caching strategy.

 Infrastructure ownership